 Stay With Us

-Accommodations cover your room, lunch each day, and use of amenities and facilities—which includes optional classes, paddling on the lake, walking trails, parking, and all other guest services.
+Accommodations cover your room, all meals, and use of amenities and facilities—which includes optional classes, paddling on the lake, walking trails, parking, and all other guest services.

 A list of local hotels and inns is available for those who wish to stay off-campus and commute (see Commute).